gl-inet/docs3.x/docs/app/ss.md

 ![1531132507191](https://static.gl-inet.com/docs/en/3/app/ss/successinstall.png)

 1.5.
-And after all packages installed, you can find 2 more selections, "SS Serer" and "SS Client" are displayed at left side in VPN pull-down menu.
+And after all packages installed, you can find 2 more selections, "SS Server" and "SS Client" are displayed at left side in VPN pull-down menu.

 ![1531132665720](https://static.gl-inet.com/docs/en/3/app/ss/ss-ui.png)